Nanthan15/Scarcity_management_YOLO/README.md

-# Scarcity_management_YOLO
-Scarcity Management YOLO is an AI system using YOLO for real-time object detection and LSTM for forecasting product shortages.
-It monitors current stock levels and predicts future scarcity using computer vision and time-series analysis.

 # Scarcity Management YOLO 🧠📉📦

-A real-time object detection and prediction system for managing inventory scarcity using YOLOv5 and LSTM.
-Built with Django (admin/backend) and Flask (ML API).
+Scarcity Management YOLO is an AI system using YOLO for real-time object detection (water leaks) and LSTM for forecasting water shortages.
+It monitors current water levels and predicts future scarcity using computer vision and time-series analysis..

 ---